 While an EHR vendor may be able to provide information, or training, on privacy and security aspects, relating to their product, they are not actually responsible for making their products compliant with HIPAA’s Privacy and Security Rules.
 It is, solely, the responsibility of the “covered entity” to complete an SRA.

 Healthcare is evolving, and you need the technology team to help your organization evolve with it.
-At Wheelhouse Solutions, we’ll assist you at every stage – from HIPAA-compliant infrastructure, including mobile solutions, to real-time access to patient information.
+At WheelHouse Solutions, we’ll assist you at every stage – from HIPAA-compliant infrastructure, including mobile solutions, to real-time access to patient information.
 Our healthcare IT Solutions, Cloud Services and Managed Services ensure compliance and flexibility, throughout your organization.
-Click here or call us at 314-492-2506 for a free consultation.
+Fill out the form on this page or call us at 314-492-2506 for a free consultation.